Different Strokes in Randomised Strategies: Revisiting Kuhn's Theorem under Finite-Memory Assumptions: Non-trivial inclusions

 \subsection{Simulating RDD strategies with DRD ones}

 In this section, we focus on the classes RDD and DRD.
-We argue that for all RDD strategies in any game, one can find some outcome-equivalent DRD strategy (Theorem~\ref{theorem:mixed:behavioural}).
+We prove that for all RDD strategies in any game, one can find some outcome-equivalent DRD strategy (Theorem~\ref{theorem:mixed:behavioural}).
 Let us note that the converse inclusion is not true, and this discussion is relegated to Section~\ref{subsection:mixed_different_behavioural}.
-The construction provided in the proof of Theorem~\ref{theorem:mixed:behavioural} yields a DRD strategy that has a state space of size exponential in the size of the state space of the original RDD strategy; we complement Theorem~\ref{theorem:mixed:behavioural} by proving that there are some RDD strategies for which this exponential blow-up in the number of states is necessary for any outcome-equivalent DRD strategy (Lemma~\ref{lemma:mixed:behavioural:bound}).
-We argue that this blow-up is unavoidable in both deterministic two-player games and Markov decision processes.
+The construction provided in the proof of Theorem~\ref{theorem:mixed:behavioural} yields a DRD strategy that has a state space of size exponential in the size of the state space of the original RDD strategy.
+We complement Theorem~\ref{theorem:mixed:behavioural} by proving that there are some RDD strategies for which this exponential blow-up in the number of states is necessary for any outcome-equivalent DRD strategy (Lemma~\ref{lemma:mixed:behavioural:bound}).
+We show that this blow-up is unavoidable in both deterministic turn-based two-player games and MDPs.

-Let $\game = (S_1, S_2, A, \delta)$ be a game.
-Fix an RDD strategy $\mathcal{M} = (M, \mu_\init, \nextmove, \update)$ of $\player_i$.
-Let us sketch how to emulate $\mathcal{M}$ with a DRD strategy $\mathcal{B} = (B, b_\init, \nextmovealt, \updatealt)$ built with a subset construction-like approach.
-The memory states of $\mathcal{B}$ are functions $f\colon\supp(\mu_\init)\to M\cup\{\bot\}$.
+Let $\game = \concurTuple$ be a game.
+Fix an RDD strategy $\mealy = \mealyTuple$ of $\playerI$.
+Let us sketch how to emulate $\mealy$ with a DRD strategy $\mealyAlt = \mealyTupleInStAlt$ built with a subset construction-like approach.
+The memory states of $\mealyAlt$ are functions $f\colon\supp{\mealyDistInit}\to \mealyStateSpace\cup\{\bot\}$.
 A memory state $f$ is interpreted as follows.
-For all initial memory states $m_0\in\supp(\mu_\init)$, we have $f(m_0) = \bot$ if the history seen up to now is not consistent with the pure FM strategy $(M, m_0, \nextmove, \update)$, and otherwise $f(m_0)$ is the memory state reached in the same pure FM strategy after processing the current history.
+For all initial memory states $\mealyState_0\in\supp{\mealyDistInit}$, we have $f(\mealyState_0) = \bot$ if the history seen up to now is not consistent with the pure FM strategy $(\mealyStateSpace, \mealyState_0, \nextmove, \update)$, and otherwise $f(\mealyState_0)$ is the memory state reached in the same pure FM strategy after processing the current history.
 Updates are naturally derived from these semantics.